doc4d/4D-NetKit/README.md

 #### Example

-Building on the example mentionned in [Google.user.getCurrent()](#example-24), the following line retrieves user data in a structured collection organized into pages with a maximum of `top` users:
+To retrieve user data in a structured collection organized into pages with a maximum of `top` users per page:

 ```4d
 var $google : cs.NetKit.Google